KaranJaju09/Image-Search-App/README.md

-# Image-to-Image Search with CLIP and Milvus
+# Image Search with CLIP and Milvus

-This project implements an image-to-image search application using OpenAI's CLIP model for generating image embeddings and Milvus as a vector database for efficient similarity search.
+This project implements an image search application using OpenAI's CLIP model for generating image embeddings and Milvus as a vector database for efficient similarity search.
 The user interface is built with Streamlit.

 ## Features